Witiko/doctoral-thesis/main.md

 #### Future Work

-The state-of-the-art Approach0 and Tangent-L systems use hard vector space models to model paths in OPT and SLT trees, respectively.
+The state-of-the-art Approach0 and Tangent-L systems use hard vector space models to model paths in OPT and SLT trees respectively.
 This indicates that the failure of our soft vector space model to exploit longer paths in OPT and SLT trees may be caused by the insufficient capacity of our fastText model.
 Future work should test this hypothesis by performing an end-to-end